New Construction Wood-Framed Buildings Installation

 Below is the BASIC install guide for most wood frame buildings – but we know there are wide variations of how buildings are built.
 If you have a specific question about how to install BlueTex™ in your particular building and think these directions won't work for your building, please email us pictures and/or drawings and we will be glad to help you.

 Typically, attaching to every second or third stud works fine.
-Use a staple (or cap nail) and attach the tape tab to each stud to keep the tape tab from falling forward.
+Use our screws and locking washers (or a staple or cap nail) and attach the BlueTex™ to each stud to keep the edge from falling forward.

 KEEP GOING: Install the next run of BlueTex™ right above the first one.
 Align the bottom of the 2nd piece of foam to the top of the foam from the first piece with no gap. *DO NOT REMOVE TAPE PAPER BACKING on first run yet* Attach the top ¾ of the second run.
 For now, DO NOT staple/attach the bottom 12”.
-Next, lift up the bottom 12” of your second run, and begin to remove the tape tab's paper backing.
+Next, lift up the bottom 12” of your second run, and begin to remove the paper backing on the adhesive edge.
 Gently press the 2nd run onto the tape tab to seal the seam.
 Then, staple/nail the bottom 12” of 2nd run to the stud.

 FINISH WRAPPING WALLS: At this point you want to continue following STEP 2 until you're done with all of the walls.